Last Updated: March 23, 2020. We are updating this guide as new information comes in.

 2) Minimize your workforce.

 If you are a shop, try to keep the amount of employees working to the absolute bare minimum.
-If you have masks and gloves available, wear them.
+Wear a mask and gloves.
 If you feel sick, do NOT work.

 3) Clean AND disinfect your workspace.